luv4bytes/toodles/README.md

 ### Environment

-`toodles` will create the following directories:

-- $HOME/.toodles/

 You can use the `env` command in interactive mode to get a detailed overview of what files and directories `toodles` is using.